TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 The JumpCloud Solution Architecture team loves to work with SH files in the code editor Visual Studio Code.

 - Want to try VS Code?
 [Click here to download](https://code.visualstudio.com/)

+Save this file inside the

 ### Step 3 - Configuring the JumpCloud Tenant For DEP Zero-Touch